 As yet another example, let us consider St. Maria Gorretti: This dear, pure twelve-year-old child was brutally and repeatedly stabbed due to her refusal to let a young man have his way with her.
 She was hospitalized, but died the next day after publicly forgiving Alessandro.
 One can only imagine the profound, heart-rending sorrow her mother felt over Maria’s violently inflicted injuries and tragic death.
 The story does not end there, however.

-Eight years into his prison term, Allessandro experienced a disturbing dream in which he saw Maria picking flowers for him.
-As a result, Allessandro soon converted to Christianity.
-Twenty-seven years later, his first act of freedom was to visit Maria’s mother and beg her forgiveness.
+About eight years into his thirty-year prison term, Alessandro experienced a disturbing dream in which he saw Maria picking flowers for him.
+However, the moment he touched them they burned away.
+As a result, Alessandro soon converted to Christianity, became a model prisoner, and had his sentence reduced.
+After twenty-seven years of incarceration, his first act of freedom was to visit Maria’s mother and beg her forgiveness.
 On Christmas, 1937, surrounded by one quarter-million brothers and sisters, Alessandro and Maria’s mother received the body, blood, soul and divinity of the Risen Lord together in St. Peter’s Square.

 Pope Pius XII observed that St. Maria is a “martyr for purity.”
 Could her life have turned out any more perfect?
 Is she the least bit sad over the evil that befell her during her earthly life?
 Imagine St. Maria in heaven picking those flowers for her former attacker—a man she truly loves in the fullness and completeness of her Christian life with God.
 Those flowers may have been many different colors, but each one’s fragrance was Trust.